-This regulatory action reduces the burden on requesting law enforcement agencies and others while still protecting the security of Data Bank information.
-The goal is to reduce the burden of the regulation by taking advantage of secure web forms that will enable the same process.
+This regulatory action reduces the burden on requesting law enforcement agencies and DNA Data Bank staff members.
+The goal is to reduce the burden of the regulation by taking advantage of the already existing DNA data bank sample tracking system for prelog of these DNA samples.